 AwDae flumped down in the chair at a bit of an angle, letting eir tail flop down between the arm rest and the chair’s back so as to keep from crimping up uncomfortably.
 Tired, so very tired.

-Ey rubbed eir eyes tiredly, brushing away the sandy grit of tears already shed.
+Ey rubbed eir eyes wearily, brushing away the sandy grit of tears already shed.
 Ey was moving in this search with determination, occupying eir mind, specifically so that ey wouldn’t collapse into a depression borne of hopelessness and despair.
 It occurred to em that getting Lost was the perfect prison: complete freedom, or nearly so (ey had already fantasized about jimmying open the other doors), with nothing to do.
 Nothing to dream, nowhere to go, nothing to know.

 Ey would go mad without a task.
 Ey could create, but why create in these empty halls?
 What would ey even begin to create that would matter the worth of a damn?
 Ey would never be able to share it.
 Ey would only be able to spiral inwards.
 Endlessly.

 All AwDae wanted to do was curl up in the chair.
 It was comfortable enough, ey could probably manage to get some sleep in.